MilitaryTAG/.github/profile/README.md

 #### The Threat of Authoritarianism

-The Creator vehemently opposes authoritarianism.
-TAG is designed to strip Americans of self-governance, replacing democracy with authoritarian rule.
-The deployment of military personnel to eliminate me is a political move to prevent the exposure of these atrocities.
+The Creator reveals that this genocide is now being fueled by the political elite who seek to establish an authoritarian regime, a concept vehemently opposed by the Creator.
+TAG was initially designed to silence dissenting voices and pave the way for authoritarian rule by eliminating those who oppose it.
+The deployment of military personnel to eliminate me is a political maneuver aimed at preventing the exposure of these atrocities and create the new status quo, right under your noses.

 #### A Call to Conscience